hermeznetwork/docs/docs/developers/protocol/hermez-protocol/circuits/circuits.md

 Circuits would be splitted in three modules:
 - library: basic hermez circuits and structs commonly used across the rest of the circuits
-- withdraw: specifc circuit to allow a user to withdraw funds from hermez contract
+- withdraw: specific circuit to allow a user to withdraw funds from hermez contract
 - rollup-main: main circuit that contains all the logic described in [zkRollup protocol](developers/protocol/hermez-protocol/protocol)

 > withdraw: user could perform a withdrawal by submitting a zkProof or a merkle tree proof.
-Boths methods are equivalent in terms of functionality.
+Both methods are equivalent in terms of functionality.

 - Global variables:
   - `nTx`: absolute maximum of L1 or L2 transactions allowed